How to make a plum cake in the shared culinary tradition of Austria and Germany.

 Serving this Plum Cake

-Zwetschgenkuchen is perfect for any time of day and is frequently served with whipped cream on top.
+Zwetschgenkuchen is perfect for any time of day and like other stone fruit cake varieties is frequently served with whipped cream on top.
 Austrians and Germans most commonly enjoy a slice with their morning or afternoon coffee but the plum cake is excellent as a dessert option too.
+A scoop of vanilla ice cream is another option.

 Try it with a small pour of doppelbock lager – the dark fruit notes of the doppelbock and the sweetness of the plums amplify each others flavors and the combination tastes incredible.
 If in season, also consider Marzen, the original spiced amber lager of Oktoberfest (it is still very popular in the US, whereas in Germany festbier has taken its place).